instea/Cestovne-prikazy/README.md

 ```
 MONGO_URL=mongodb://user:pass@localhost:port/database yarn server
 ```
+#### Environmental variables
+When server is running, various environmental variables are used.

-In both cases, following environmental variables are used to generate and send emails.
+Environmental variables to generate and send emails.
 When some of SMTP options are not set, emails are not sent.
 ```
 SMTP_HOST
 SMTP_PORT